narchart/narrative-chart/README.md

 ### Differences from other visualization libraries

 Unlike existing visualization libraries such as *D3.js*, *Vega*, and *Apache ECharts*, **Narrative Chart** is designed to meet the needs of data storytelling specifically and lower the barrier of creating such charts.
-The grammar of **Narrative Chart** is simple and intuitive as it mimics the real actions of designers.
-Besides, the grammar is high-level and concise, which enables non-expert users to rapidly create expressive charts with a few lines.
+The grammar of **Narrative Chart** is simple and intuitive to learn, even for non-expert users, as it mimics the real actions of designers.
+Besides, **Narrative Chart** has rich supportive features for visual narratives, which enables users to rapidly create expressive charts and inspires their creativity.

 ## Getting Started